 As soon as we end with the sprint processes, the Scrum Master conducts the sprint review to analyze the project and performance of the Scrum team.
 The necessary feedback is returned for the modifications, and later the final project is deployed.

 So, why use a Scrum board anyway?
 What is the objective of the Scrum board?
-Let the benefits of a Scrum board speak for themselves.
+Here's what a Scrum board offers to the agile development team.

 Transparency allows the team to share the responsibilities and the tasks of the entire project on which you are working.
 You have visibility of all the processes of your Scrum project and can keep track of the progress.
 Team members cannot hide the information on the Scrum task board, which will further provide you with proactive problem-solving approaches.